lizawilliamson050/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
 Remember, you're not just writing code for today's requirements; you're writing it for tomorrow's understanding and adaptability."

 In practical terms, this could mean choosing straightforward algorithms over convoluted ones, breaking down complex functions into smaller, manageable pieces (modularity), commenting your code effectively, and following established coding standards and best practices.
 It's about being deliberate and thoughtful in your work, as every line of code has a maintenance cost over its lifetime.

+# 2024-01-17
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive to write clean, simple, and readable code that can be easily understood and maintained by others.
+Remember, it's not just about writing code that works today; it's also about ensuring it remains comprehensible and adaptable tomorrow."

+In more detail but still concise: Optimize for clarity and maintainability over premature optimization.
+Write modular code that follows the Single Responsibility Principle.
+Document your code well, and use comments judiciously.
+Continuously refactor to eliminate complexity and duplication.
+And always keep in mind that code is read far more often than it's written.
+It's a form of communication with both machines and human collaborators.